-What’s a Saltwater Pool?
+What’s a Saltwater Swimming Pool?

-Where chlorination systems need chlorine added to them, you would add special pool salt instead.
+Where chlorination systems need chlorine added to them, in this type of system, you would add special pool salt instead.
 Then it will interact with the salt cells in the water, which together, will produce chlorine.
-You’ll be creating your own chlorine in amounts that keep the pool clean and make far fewer chemicals.
+You’ll be creating your own chlorine in amounts that keep the swimming pool water clean and make far fewer chemicals.

 What’s Different About Swimming in Saltwater Pools?

 This also makes the water feel different while swimming.
 Saltwater can feel softer than chlorinated water, which makes it a different and more pleasant swimming experience.
-This water is easier on your skin as well and hydrates it better than chlorinated water.
+This swimming pool water is easier on your skin as well and hydrates it better than chlorinated water.

-What’s a Mineral Pool?
+What’s a Mineral Water Pool?

 What’s Different About Swimming in Mineral Pools?